Advertisement

 (Credit: Ten)

-The Wednesday night episode kicked off with the heartwarming tribute, as the remaining contestants were asked to nominate their food heroes.
+Andy’s latest tribute comes just over one month since the former MasterChef contestant concluded the latest series of the beloved cooking shoe with a heartwarming tribute, as the remaining contestants were asked to nominate their food heroes.
 While everyone chose a family member, Andy took a moment to remember his “late, great mate, Jock.”

 The emotional moment saw the 36-year-old well up as he shared what the late chef had instilled in him, telling the cast; “The time that we spent cooking in this kitchen and creating an energy where people like you could just reach for the stars and succeed in everything you do.